m-mead/dotfiles/README.md

 ## Installation ⬇️

-> Installation is currently only supported on macOS.
+Installation is currently only supported on macOS.
-Support for Linux is not planned, but you're welcome to add it by generalizing the `PackageProtocol.install(...)` input package manager types (e.g. using the strategy pattern).

 Clone the repository